 In the current era, most users who have home at home have one wireless network.
 It's more convenient to connect your laptop to a wireless network (wireless) than hanging out with a cable connected to the network card.
 In addition, smart mobile phones (iPhone & smartphone) Use Wi-Fi connections, and for some time there have been some laptop models that are out of business ethernet port.
 The one that connects the internet cable to your laptop or PC.

-Before we introduce you ce means IEEE 802.11a, 802.11b / g / n and 802.11ac, you need to understand a little about what the terms "wireless" and "Wi-Fi" are, I was not surprised to meet people for whom "wireless" and "Wi-Fi" are synonymous terms.
+Before we introduce you ce means IEEE 802.11a, 802.11b / g / n and 802.11ac standards, you need to understand a little and what the terms "wireless" and "Wi-Fi" represent.
+I was not a little surprised to meet people for whom "wireless" and "Wi-Fi" are synonymous terms.

 The classic TV remote control, DO NOT use a wireless signal.
-Although there is a remote "connection" between it and TV when I switch it on, it is done by infrared (IR).
+Although there is a "connection" between it and the TV when we press it, it is done by infrared (IR).

-"Wi-Fi"Or"WiFi"Is a technology for local wireless networks (WLAN - wireless local area network) created between devices supports IP connections (Internet Protocol) at equivalent speeds to cable.
-Game consoles, mobile phones, tablets, smart TV, printers, alarm systems and many other devices are capable of supporting this type of connection.
+"Wi-Fi"Or"WiFi”Is a technology for local wireless networks (Wifi - wireless local area network), created between devices that supports IP connections (Internet Protocol) at speeds equivalent to cable.
+Game consoles, mobile phones, tablets, smart TVs, printers, alarm systems and many other devices are able to support this type of connection.